-- Open water (~1-2' deep), muted tidal operations in E10 via WCS E10-1. - Seasonal pond operations in E11; draw down in spring for wet and/or dry bottom exposure, circulation in borrow ditches in Summer, and open water (1' deep), muted tidal/continuous circulation operations in Winter.
-The WCS E11-3 has combination gates.
-Pond E11 is shallowly flooded for seasonal migrant and overwintering waterbirds beginning in Fall via intake at E11-3 and/or flow from E10 at the new E11-2 WCS which has a 48" pipe with two combination gates.
+- Open water (~1-2' deep), muted tidal operations in E10 via WCS E11-1. - Seasonal pond operations in E11; draw down in spring for wet bottom exposure, circulation in borrow ditches in Summer, and open water (1' deep), muted tidal/continuous circulation operations in Winter.
+Pond E11 is shallowly flooded for shorebirds year round and deepened for seasonal migrant and overwintering waterbirds beginning in Fall via intake at E11-3 (combination gates) and/or flow from E10 at the E11-2 WCS which has a 36" pipe with two combination gates.

 Figure 1.
-Map of Ponds and Water Control Structures Management Operations
+Map of Ponds and Water Control Structures

-Pond E10 is operated as a muted tidal, year-round open water pond with intake and discharge via the WCS at the mouth of MEC.
-The Pond E11 bottom is typically dry or very shallow in the summer (seasonal pond).
-Pond E11 is flooded in fall and winter with E10 inflow from the 36" culvert WCS to pond E11 (E11-2), and muted tidal, intake and discharge via the combination gates in MEC (E11-3).
+Pond E10 is operated as a muted tidal, year-round open water pond with intake and discharge via the WCS at the mouth of MEC (E11-1).
+The Pond E11 bottom is typically dry or very shallow in the summer (seasonal pond), and is flooded in fall and winter with E10 inflow (culvert WCS E11-2), and muted tidal intake and discharge via the combination gates in MEC (E11-3).
 There is no pump station in this system.
 Pond management is required year-round, particularly during the transitions to and from the summer operations.
 Water surface elevations are controlled by adjusting discharge gate settings in E10 and E11, based on target depth, salinity, weather and tides.